Master of Science Physician Assistant (MPAS) Program

-The Howard University Department of Physician Assistant will offer an entry-level Master's in Physician Assistant Studies program that will prepare culturally and clinically competent healthcare providers who will have a positive impact on today's healthcare workforce and beyond.
+The Howard University Department of Physician Assistant offers an entry-level Master of Science in Physician Assistant Studies program which prepares culturally and clinically competent healthcare providers who will have a positive impact on today's healthcare workforce and beyond.

 Dionne M. Soares, MPAS, PA-C Phone: